Toned arms with the TRX

 Strappy sundresses, upcoming bikini season, and the uproar over Michelle Obama's terrifically fit arms, has put firm biceps, toned triceps and shapely deltoids on the fitness want list for most women.
 Does that mean hours in the gym pumping weights?
 Not at all!
 Pete McCall, MS, exercise physiologist with the American Council on Exercise (ACE) recommends a mere four upper body exercises to get arms that rival the First Lady's.
 Here are those effective time-saving moves using a new piece of equipment called the TRX Suspension Trainer.

-Step 2: Upward Phase: Exhale and slowly extend your elbows by pressing your body away from your arms.
-Your upper arms should not move, your elbows should continue to point forward, and your wrists should remain in the neutral position.
-Maintain a stiff torso aligning your head and spine, and avoid any sagging or arching in your low back or hips.
+Step 3: Upward Phase: Exhale and slowly flex (bend) your elbows by pulling your entire body towards your hands.
+Your elbows should move towards your sides and remain close to your body while your wrists should stay in the neutral position (think about pulling your elbows closer to your ribs).
+Maintain a stiff torso, aligning your head and spine, and avoid any sagging or arching in your low back or hips.

-Step 3: Downward Phase: While maintaining a stable torso, inhale and slowly lower your body back towards your starting position keeping your head and spine aligned together.
-You can increase the intensity of this exercise by positioning your body further away from the anchor point of the TRX and lengthening the straps.
+Step 4: Downward Phase: While maintaining your rigid torso, inhale and slowly lower your body back towards your starting position, extending (straightening) your elbows without your shoulders rolling forward.
+Keep your head and spine aligned together.